Endura

 Arnold Press Strength Standards Calculator

-Under Arnold Press standards, Novice starts at a combined two-dumbbell estimated 1RM of 0.27x bodyweight for men and 0.14x for women, while Elite starts at 0.62x for men and 0.40x for women, so bodyweight-relative strength is judged from the pair of dumbbells even though each hand holds one dumbbell.
+Under strict Arnold Press strength standards, Novice starts around 0.27x bodyweight for men and 0.14x for women, while Elite starts around 0.62x for men and 0.40x for women.

 Understanding Your Arnold Press Strength Score